We envision a global community that protects our beautiful planet and supports the flourishing of all living beings.

 Creative engagement.
 We employ art, humor, and satire in our street theater, parades, and large-scale public actions to advocate for change and engage the public.

 A grounding in both science and cultural wisdom.
 We incorporate rigorous, peer-reviewed science and the knowledge and wisdom of Indigenous communities and other cultures into our work.

-As we celebrate our 10-year anniversary, we have much to celebrate.
+As we enter our second decade, we have much to celebrate.
 Here are just a few examples: